Nicolas Popescu

-Nicolas Popescu (born 2 January 2003) is a Romanian professional footballer who plays as a defensive midfielder for Liga II club CSA Steaua București, on loan from Liga I club Farul Constanța.
+Nicolas Popescu (born 2 January 2003) is a Romanian professional footballer who plays as a defensive midfielder for Liga I club Farul Constanța.

 Club career

 Farul Constanţa

 He made his league debut on 18 July 2021 in Liga I match against UTA Arad.

 Personal life

 Nicolas Popescu is the son of former Romanian international Gheorghe Popescu, the nephew of former Romanian international Gheorghe Hagi and the cousin of Ianis Hagi who plays for Süper Lig club Alanyaspor.